flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ```

 ViewModels are always dependent on data repositories,
-which are provided as arguments to the ViewModel's constructor.
+which are provided as arguments to the view model's constructor.
-ViewModels and repositories have a many-to-many relationship,
+view models and repositories have a many-to-many relationship,
-and most ViewModels will depend on multiple repositories.
+and most view models will depend on multiple repositories.

 As in the earlier `HomeViewModel` example declaration,
-repositories should be private members on the ViewModel,
+repositories should be private members on the view model,
 otherwise Views would have direct access to
 the data layer of the application.

 ### UI state

-The output of a ViewModel is data that a view needs to render, generally
+The output of a view model is data that a view needs to render, generally
 referred to as **UI State**, or just state.
 UI state is an immutable snapshot of
 data that is required to fully render a view.

 ![A screenshot of the booking screen of the compass app.](/assets/images/docs/app-architecture/case-study/mvvm-case-study-ui-state-highlighted.png)

-The ViewModel exposes state as public members.
+The view model exposes state as public members.
-On the ViewModel in the following code example,
+On the view model in the following code example,
 the exposed data is a `User` object,
 as well as the user's saved itineraries which
 are exposed as an object of type `List<TripSummary>`.